-This same color wash can be used as a design element for majolica work in any temperature range.
+The same color wash can be used as a design element for majolica work in any temperature range.

-Mixing Mason Stains into a Glaze :
+Mixing Mason Stains® into a Glaze:

-Mixing glaze from a dry base is very straight forward.
-From you own formula, weigh each ingredient carefully.
+Mixing glaze from a dry base is very straightforward.
+From your own formula, weigh each ingredient carefully.

-The percent of Mason Stain colorant is added - over the top, i.e. if you're mixing 100 gram batch and the amount of stain you wish to add is 5%, you will weigh and add 5 grams.
-You will do the same if you are also including an opacifier.
+The percent of Mason Stain® colorant is added over the top, ie. if you're mixing a 100 gram batch and the amount of stain you wish to add is 5%, you will weigh and add 5 grams.
+You will do the same if you are adding an opacifier.

-100% dry glaze

-5% Mason Stian

-3% Opax
+100% dry Glaze 5% Mason Stain® 3% Opax

-You add the correct amount of water and screen through a 60 or 80 mesh sieve.
+You add the correct amount of water and screen throuugh a 60 or 80 mesh sieve.
 This will incorporate and disperse your ingredients fully.

-Mixing Mason Stains into liquid commercial glazes:
+Mixing Mason Stains® into liquid commercial glazes:

-You still need to work from a DRY point of view.
+You will need to work form a DRY point of view.

 Weigh the amount of glaze you wish to color.
 Commercial glazes are approximately 30% water.
-Once you have weighed the glaze, you need to calculate the the dry weight.
+Once you have weighed the glaze, you need to calculate the dry weight.

-If the amount you intend to color is 1000 grams wet you multiply by .70 = 700 grams.
-If adding the same desired 5% colorant, you will multiply 700 X .05 = 35 grams.
+If the amount you intend to color is 1000 grams wet, you multiply by .70 = 700 grams.
+If adding the same desired 5% colorant, you multiply $700 \times .05 = 35$ grams.